Yi So-yeon: Korean astronaut program

 Yi So-yeon and Ko San participate in a space station hardware training session in the Space Vehicle Mockup Facility at the Johnson Space Center by Crew Systems instructor Glenn Johnson.

-Yi was one of the two finalists chosen on December 25, 2006 through the Korean Astronaut Program.
-On September 5, 2007, the Korean Ministry of Science and Technology selected Ko San as the primary astronaut, and Yi So-yeon as backup, following performance and other tests during their training in Russia.
+Yi was one of the two finalists chosen on December 25, 2006 in the Korean Astronaut Program.
+On September 5, 2007, the Korean Ministry of Science and Technology selected Ko San as the primary astronaut, and Yi So-yeon as the backup, following performance and other tests during their training in Russia.

-A change was made on March 7, 2008, when Yi was selected to train with the primary crew, and confirmed on March 10 the Ministry of Education, Science and Technology announced that Yi would replace Ko.
-This was after the Russian Federal Space Agency asked for a replacement, because Ko violated regulations several times at a Russian training center by removing sensitive reading materials and mailing one back to Korea.
+A change was made on March 7, 2008, when Yi was selected to train with the primary crew, which decision was confirmed by the Ministry of Education, Science and Technology announced on March 10.
+This was after the Russian Federal Space Agency requested a replacement because Ko violated regulations several times at a Russian training center by removing sensitive reading materials and mailing some of the reading materials back to Korea.
 On April 8, 2008, Yi was launched into space on board Soyuz TMA-12 with two Russian cosmonauts.
 South Korea is reported to have paid Russia $20 million for Yi's space flight.
 She is the third woman, after Helen Sharman of the United Kingdom and Anousheh Ansari an Iranian American, to be the first national from their country in space.

 Terminology

-Flying as a guest of the Russian government through a commercial agreement with South Korea, Yi's role aboard Soyuz and the ISS is referred to as a spaceflight participant (uchastnik kosmicheskovo poleta) in Russian Federal Space Agency and NASA documents and press briefings.
+Flying as a guest of the Russian government through a commercial agreement with South Korea, Yi's role aboard Soyuz and the ISS was referred to as a spaceflight participant (uchastnik kosmicheskovo poleta) in Russian Federal Space Agency and NASA documents and press briefings.

 Mission

 During her mission, Yi So-yeon carried out eighteen science experiments for KARI and conducted interviews and discussions with media.
-In particular, she took with her 1,000 fruit flies in a special air-conditioned container box (Konkuk University experiment).
-She monitored the way the changes in gravity and other environmental conditions alter the behaviour of the flies, or their genome.
-Other experiments involved the growth of plants in space, the study of the behaviour of her heart, and the effects of gravity change on the pressure in her eye and shape of her face.
-With a specially designed three-dimensional Samsung camera, Yi took six shots of her face every day to see how it swells in the different gravity.
-She also observed the Earth, and in particular the movement of dust storms from China to Korea.
-She also measured the noise levels on board the ISS.
+One aspect of her work involved bringing 1,000 fruit flies in a special air-conditioned container box (Konkuk University experiment).
+She monitored the way gravitational changes and other changes in environmental conditions altered the behaviour of the flies or their genome.
+Other experiments involved the growth of plants in space, the study of the behaviour of her heart, and the effects of gravitational changes on pressure in her eyes and the shape of her face.
+With a specially designed three-dimensional Samsung camera, Yi took six shots of her face every day to see how it swelled in different gravitational conditions.
+She further observed the Earth, and the movement of dust storms from China to Korea.She also measured the noise levels on board the ISS.

 Yi So-yeon with NASA astronaut Peggy Whitson (right), Expedition 16 commander, and Russian Federal Space Agency cosmonaut Yuri Malenchenko (middle), flight engineer, at the International Space Station.

 South Korean scientists created a special low-calorie and vitamin-rich version of kimchi for Yi.